jadetrue/jadetrue-website/posts/job-searching.md

 But I have no regrets.
 I've had a lot of time to reflect on the situation.
 Could I have prevented it?
 Maybe.

-> 👩🏻‍🏫 **Lesson learned**: Ask about upcoming plans and set clear expectations for the role.
+> 👩🏻‍🏫 Lesson learned: Ask about upcoming plans and set clear expectations for the role.

 So, here I am, ready for a fresh start.

 ### What am I looking for?

 What's next?
 A new role that aligns with my values\* and allows me to make a real difference.
-I would love to grow with a company and be able to have the support of a team who can help me grow and develop personally whilst benefiting the company.
-I particular love working with JavaScript and am used to working in frameworks like React.
-I am a fairly quick at learning and picking things up, so I have been told, and would absolutely be up for working in similar frameworks.
+I would love to grow with a company and be able to have the support of a team that can help me grow and develop personally whilst benefiting the company.
+I particularly love working with JavaScript and am used to working in frameworks like React.
+I am fairly quick at learning and picking things up, so I have been told, and would absolutely be up for working in similar frameworks.

 The ideal company for me would be a collaborative team that allows for personal growth and challenges.
-I enjoy working with a team where we can voice our thoughts and opinions whilst receiving constructive feedback on work produced.
+I enjoy working with a team where we can voice our thoughts and opinions whilst receiving constructive feedback on the work produced.

 I have a lot of enthusiasm to bring to my next role and would love to be given the chance to display this.

 \*My values:

 - **Honesty** - I appreciate transparency and believe in being open and straightforward in my communication.
 It is essential to me to be able to build trust both personally and professionally.
-- **Authenticity** - I understand my strengths and weakness and will always be true to myself in what I am / am not capable of.
-Opening myself up to vulnerabilities and therefor new challenges.
+- **Authenticity** - I understand my strengths and weaknesses and will always be true to myself in what I am/am not capable of.
+Opening myself up to vulnerabilities and therefore new challenges.
 - **Passion** - Being passionate is and always be a top value of mine.
-I believe that having a passion for something will take you on a path that will bring fulfillment and purpose to ones life.
-Along with the passion, you have a drive that encourages me to put in the extra effort that's need to thrive.
+I believe that having a passion for something will take you on a path that will bring fulfilment and purpose to your life.
+Along with the passion, you have a drive that encourages me to put in the extra effort that's needed to thrive.

 ### Why me?